sunny975/Fast-Fibonacci/README.md

 # Fast-Fibonacci
-Fast method for calculating fibonacci of large numbers.Can be extended to other recurrences also.
+Fast method for calculating large fibonacci numbers.Can be extended to other recurrences also.Uses unsigned long long and lesser modular operations than Matrix Exponentiation.